 Arizona is a no-fault divorce state.
 That means the only thing you need to prove is that your marriage is irretrievably broken.
 The court will accept your statement the marriage is irretrievably broken to enter a divorce decree.
 You do not need to testify why your marriage is irretrievably broken.
 The only exception to this general rule pertains to covenant marriages.

 In a fault-based system, a spouse would have to prove the other spouse is at fault in some way for the divorce.
-Some of the reasons people would need to prove in a fault-based divorce system was that the other parent was abusive, was cheating on them, had a substance abuse problem, had been convicted of a serious crime or was sexually deviant.
+Some of the reasons people would need to prove in a fault-based divorce system were that the other parent was abusive, was cheating on them, had a substance abuse problem, had been convicted of a serious crime or was sexually deviant.
 The need to obtain evidence in a fault-based system to get a divorce resulted in people having to hire private investigators to help prove a reason for the divorce existed.
 This significantly increased the cost to get a divorce.

 To obtain a divorce in Arizona, at least one of the spouse’s must have been an Arizona resident for at least 90 days.
 The residency requirement is designed to prevent a spouse from forum shopping their divorce case in Arizona because he or she believes an Arizona judge may rule more favorably in their divorce than a judge in another state.